Curated by: Alison Karasyk, Camille Regli, Katie Simpson

 The residency is organized with the support of the Compagnia di San Paolo Foundation.

-The fourteenth edition of the Young Curators Residency Program took place as the COVID-19 epidemic was beginning to afflict northern Italy.
-The alarm sound of this period - both literally and metaphorically - has become a starting point for the exhibition, which is inspired by the double interpretation of the Italian term siren.
-Known both as the mythological female figure of the sea and as the sound of emergency, the siren awakens our senses and guides us, and at the same time amplifies the urgency to be stopped to listen.
+The fourteenth edition of the Young Curators Residency Program took place as the COVID-19 epidemic began to grip northern Italy.
+The alarm sound of this period - both literally and metaphorically - has become a starting point for the exhibition, which takes its cue from the double interpretation of the Italian term siren.
+Known both as the mythological female figure of the sea and as the sound of emergency, the siren awakens our senses and directs us, and at the same time amplifies the urgency to stop and listen.

 The works presented explore "salt water as a passage, salt water as a means of transport, salt water as the sweaty sign of the fatigue of our body and the tearful signs of our capacity for affection", in the words of the historian of the art Griselda Pollock.
 Crossing sculpture, sound, video and drawing, the wave is a connective thread that evokes the movement between our bodies and the bodies of water that surround us, giving consistency to the resonance of voices, the passage of sound and the invisible natural depths.
 As the world adjusts to the reality of its isolated enclaves, how will our subjectivities feed within the walls of our homes, our caves and our oceans?
 How are communication systems contributing to the formation of new spheres of thought and connectivity?